jeramycanals/ticket-lifecycle/README.md

 - Windows 10 (22H2)

-<h2>High-Level Steps</h2>
+<h2>High-Level Parts</h2>

-- Step 1.
+- Part 1.
 Install and Configure osTicket (Server Setup)
-- Step 2.
+- Part 2.
 Post-Installation Configuration (Help Desk Setup)
-- Step 3.
+- Part 3.
 Ticket Creation & Ticket Lifecycle Management

-<h3>Step 1.
+<h3>Part 1.
 Install and Configure osTicket (Server Setup)</h3>

 <h4>1.
 Create a Virtual Machine and a new Resource Group during deployment.
 Use the settings shown below and choose your own secure password.
 Click Next, and allow Azure to automatically create a new Virtual Network and Subnet.</h4>